Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 Thanks for taking my questions.
 I have one for Mark on Messenger monetization.
 Can you just talk about some of the biggest trends you're monitoring and what you're most excited about as you think about ways to monetize Messenger over the next two or three years?

 And then on engagement, you continue to grow Instagram and Messenger user bases really healthily.
-I guess I'd be curious to hear.
-Do you still continue to see rising time spent per user across all three of those platforms, even as the DAU base gets bigger?
+I guess I'd be curious to hear, do you still continue to see rising time spent per user across all three of those platforms, even as the DAU base gets bigger?
 Thanks.

 Mark Elliot Zuckerberg - Facebook, Inc.